Spooky Fall Guide

 The Great Jack O’Lantern Blaze

-The Great Jack O’Lantern Blaze is back at Old Bethpage Village Restoration!
-Starting September 22nd and running through November 7, visitors can bask in the sight of thousands of hand-carved pumpkins in a massive light-up display set to spooky tunes.
+The Great Jack O’Lantern Blaze is located at Old Bethpage Village Restoration.
+Typically starting in September and running through November, visitors can bask in the sight of thousands of hand-carved pumpkins in a massive light-up display set to spooky tunes.
 Tickets are required in advance, see site for details.